swapnilbaad/imageclassification-service/README.md

 # Image Classification Service

-A toy service that accepts a list of image URLs via a ZeroMQ REQ/REP socket, fetches the images, runs a CNN-based image classification on them, and publishes the results over a ZeroMQ PUB/SUB socket.
+A service that accepts a list of image URLs via a ZeroMQ REQ/REP socket, fetches the images, runs a CNN-based image classification on them, and publishes the results over a ZeroMQ PUB/SUB socket.
 The service is designed to remain responsive to new requests even while processing previous ones concurrently.

 ## Project Overview